skavicode/rust-server-scripts/README.md

 To install the server, you'll need to the update script for the type of server you want.

-**NB** is you want to update modded, first update vanilla, then modded.
+**NB** if you want to update modded, first update vanilla, then modded.
 Modded works by copying vanilla, then installing Oxide into it.

 ## Setting up servers